-Mary Thompson House & Farm - Historical Site
+Mary Thompson House & Farm -Historical Site

 The Mary Thompson Farm is the remains of the original homestead of one of the City's pioneer benefactors.
-The farm provided the land for the development of the Civic Center in the 1970's.
-The farmhouse has been restored and the site is used for garden plots.
-Restrooms, shelter areas, gravel parking lot and paths, and historical building.
+The farm provided the land for the development of the Civic Center in the 1970s.
+Here you can find a community garden, restrooms, shelter area, gravel parking lot and restored farmhouse.